- Hundreds of SPACs affected by SEC warrant accounting guidance

 That may have been the point.
 SPACs surged in popularity in 2020 in part because the way they take a company public avoids the paperwork and regulator scrutiny of a traditional IPO.
 The founders of the bare-bones shell companies raise money, go public, and then target a promising business to acquire, usually within two years.
 That business gets a shortcut to a public listing by merging with the SPAC.

-Electric carmaker Nikola Corp. and online betting company DraftKings Inc. went public in 2020 through mergers with already public blank-check companies.
+Electric carmaker Nikola Corp. and online sports betting company DraftKings Inc. went public in 2020 through mergers with already public blank-check companies.
 Space tourism company Virgin Galactic Holdings Inc. went public via SPAC the year before.

 A record 248 SPACs went public in 2020, and more than 300 have done so already in 2021, according to SPACInsider.